 Due to how basic a regular house cleaning service is, you can expect them to be in and out within a few hours.
 Of course, the exact time will depend on how big your home is.

-What You Can Ask For Regular House Cleaning
+What You Can Ask For in a Regular House Cleaning Service

 Every housekeeper will be different, but the services should be pretty similar across the board.
 Here’s an example of the kinds of services you can request a housekeeper to provide for a regular clean: